Back to Blog

 node-cron (In-Process)

 The most popular option for simple scheduling.
-Jobs run within your Node process, scheduled using familiar cron syntax.
+Jobs run within your Node process using familiar cron syntax.
+No persistence means jobs are lost on restart.

 const cron = require('node-cron');